Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "Urgug, go get some dipping bread from the stores, please!
 Your choice."

-That sent a delighted ripple down his flank, and as soon as he stepped away, Bruuk pulled out the steaks, butter-basted them right in the pan…*balls* they smelled so good!
-Once basted, he put them out to rest, reduced the butter with some talamay and a dash of *black-label* lokep to make a nice sauce…
+That sent a delighted ripple down his flank, and as soon as he stepped away, Bruuk pulled out the steaks, butter-basted them right in the pan...*balls* they smelled so good!
+Once basted, he put them out to rest, reduced the butter with some talamay and a dash of *black-label* lokep to make a nice sauce...

 It was a feast fit for a king.
 Or even a Great Father!
 The *bestest* part, though, was when he caught their captain *drooling.*